Jimmy Sweeney: Solo career

-"She Wears My Ring" charted at #5 on CHUM, Toronto, in May 1961.
+"She Wears My Ring" charted at No. 5 on CHUM, Toronto, in May 1961.

 Then, at the height of it all in 1962, aged 40, he opted out and returned home to Nashville; for a state government job.

 A period of inactivity followed, before he started again to write, penning songs for Columbia.
 Marty Robbins in particular recorded his songs.

 Most of his recordings were with the Hickory label.